Global pro bono network opened 640 free legal clinics for housing and immigration cases

 People involved described their actions in plain language, which made the account easy to trust.
 Local reporters checked names, dates, and photos before national outlets republished the story.

-Why it matters
+Why does it matter?

 Early legal advice prevents wrongful evictions and deportation errors.
 Shared forms reduce duplicate work when clients relocate.
 Clinics also train junior lawyers in public-interest skills.